Air Quality Awareness

 Everyday Tips to Improve Air Quality

 By making small changes in your lifestyle, you can help lessen the emissions that are produced daily.
-Do this by implementing energy saving methods, such as, turning off the lights when you leave a room, filling up your gas tank in the morning or at night, and cutting back on single use plastics.
-See the infographic below for some more simple daily tips!
+Do this by implementing energy saving methods such as turning off the lights when you leave a room, filling up your gas tank in the morning or at night, and cutting back on single use plastics.
+See the infographic below for more simple daily tips!

 Passenger vehicles contribute to 26% of all man-made greenhouse gases.
 Carpool and Vanpool services aim to minimize the harmful emissions that come from burning of fossil fuels through reducing the amount of individual drivers on the road.